 The possibility of face masks, buttons, and pens

-When schools reopen, face masks are likely to be in high demand for students and faculty.
+Looking ahead to the next school year, face masks are likely to still be in demand for students in some regions.
 Offering masks decorated with school mascots or messages can be a great add-on sale to your normal order.
-While no one knows when schools will reopen, face masks are going to be in demand this season as an extra precaution to prevent virus spread.
-Even if schools require students to supply their masks, offering them with the school logo or mascot is sure to be a good seller for at least this year.
+While no one knows when schools will completely ditch face masks, it’s a good product to still consider.
+Even if schools require students to supply their masks, offering them with the school logo or mascot is sure to be a good seller.

 Buttons are another excellent product for communicating school spirit, student government elections, and homecoming, as well as slogans, messages, and mottos.
 They’re also a great way to personalize a face mask.